xinwenfu/VChat_KSTET_Multi/README.md

 	<img src="Images/I4c.png" width=600>

 	* We can further see that VChat crashes once it receives sixty `A`s
 7. We can see at the bottom of *Immunity Debugger* that VChat crashed due to a memory access violation.
-This means we likely overwrote the return address stored on the stack, leading to the EIP being loaded with an invalid address, this error could have also been caused if we overwrote a local pointer that is then dereferenced...
+This means we likely overwrote the return address stored on the stack, leading to the EIP being loaded with an invalid address or overwrote a SEH frame.
+This error could have also been caused if we overwrote a local pointer that is then dereferenced...
 However, we know from previous exploits on VChat this is unlikely.

 	<img src="Images/I4d.png" width=600>

-8. We can also look at the comparison of the Register values before and after the fuzzing in Immunity Debugger
+8. We can look at the comparison of the Register values before and after the fuzzing in Immunity Debugger, here we can see the EIP has been overwritten.
+This means we overwrote the return address on the stack!
 	* Before

 		<img src="Images/I7.png" width=600>